configcat-labs/feature-flags-in-expressjs/README.md

 # feature-flags-in-expressjs
-A companion repo for "How to use Feature Flags in ExpressJS"
+A companion repo for "How to use Feature Flags in ExpressJS".

 ## About this sample app